CrunchyData/postgres-operator/docs/content/tutorial/high-availability.md

 To leran how to use pod anti-affinity and node affinity, please refer to the [high availability architecture documentation]({{< relref "architecture/high-availability/_index.md" >}})

+## Troubleshooting

+### No Primary Available After Both Synchronous Replication Instances Fail

+Though synchronous replication is available for guarding against transaction loss for [write sensitive workloads]({{< relref "architecture/high-availability/_index.md" >}}#synchronous-replication-guarding-against-transactions-loss), by default the high availability systems prefers availability over consistency and will continue to accept writes to a primary even if a replica fails.
+Additionally, in most scenarios, a system using synchronous replication will be able to recover and self heal should a primary or a replica go down.

+However, in the case that both a primary and its synchronous replica go down at the same time, a new primary may not be promoted.
+To guard against transaction loss, the high availability system will not promote any instances if it cannot determine if they had been one of the synchronous instances.
+As such, when it recovers, it will bring up all the instances as replicas.

+To get out of this situation, inspect the replicas using `pgo failover --query` to determine the best candidate (typically the one with the least amount of replication lag).
+After determining the best candidate, promote one of the replicas using `pgo failover --target` command.

+If you are still having issues, you may need to execute into one of the Pods and inspect the state with the `patronictl` command.

+A detailed breakdown of this case be found [here](https://github.com/CrunchyData/postgres-operator/issues/2132#issuecomment-748719843).

 ## Next Steps

 Backups, restores, point-in-time-recoveries: [disaster recovery]({{< relref "architecture/disaster-recovery.md" >}}) is a big topic!
 We'll learn about you can [perform disaster recovery]({{< relref "tutorial/disaster-recovery.md" >}}) and more in the PostgreSQL Operator.